We are here for runners of all standards, from those who simply want to run a little to keep fit, to competitive runners with more serious ambitions.

 Walkers and Beginners can walk or run a few miles with others on a Thursday evening.
-In 2016 we are encouraging our novice runners to come to our introductory sessions running on a Tuesday evening.
+We are now encouraging our novice runners to come to our introductory sessions running on a Tuesday evening.

 There are several groups of runners on a Thursday evening running at different paces (say 7 1/2 to 10 minutes per mile) and 4 miles to 7 miles typically.
 In winter this will be around Thornbury on lit streets but on light evenings also on the playing fields and footpaths in the fields around Thornbury.

 Those who want to become more competitive can run with faster runners, often off road and across the local countryside.
 Club runners regularly compete in local races and some much further afield.
 We have even had some compete for Team GB in duathlon and triathlon age groups.